 The advent of algorithmic trading has rewritten the rules of traditional broking.
-With significant volumes on the exchanges now being traded with the help of sophisticated algorithms, it is imperative that traders should be fully aware of the trading platforms that would enable them to enable their strategies and remain competitive.
-Since algo-trading is sans human intervention and emotions, it makes trading not only systematic but infuses a lot of liquidity into the market.
+With significant volumes on the exchanges now being traded with the help of sophisticated algorithms, it is imperative that traders should be fully aware of the trading platforms that would enable them to implement their strategies and remain competitive.
+Since algorithmic trading is sans human intervention and emotions, it makes trading not only systematic but infuses a lot of liquidity into the market.
 It also is a powerful enabler for the traders to make intelligent decisions across segments like arbitrage, market making, or hedging in a market, whether it is bullish, bearish, or range bound.

 Although India was not an early mover into the world of Algo trading, its popularity has been on a rise ever since SEBI allowed the usage of advanced technology to be followed by the equity markets.
 This has also created a need for software, tools, and platforms, which are being accessed by traders to perform the financial maneuverings.
 Although the large traders still fit in the bracket of HNIs and institutional investors given the high cost and complexity of trading, retail participation has also seen an uptick with newly built apps and companies letting users create their own algorithms free of charge.